 Bikes, wine, sunshine – Andy Cook Cycling’s first female-only cycling holiday on the beautiful island of Mallorca is now open for booking.
 Join us from Saturday 17th to Wednesday 21st October 2020 for a long weekend of riding on beautiful roads with like-minded people, experienced ride leaders and quality support.
 Feel like a pro for five days as you forget about the real world and simply soak up the sunshine and stunning scenery in this very special place.

 On arrival on the morning of Friday 1st, you will be met at Palma airport by our lovely staff, who will then transport you back to the hotel – a simple 40-minute drive away.
 Once there, you will have time to unpack and build your bike or collect your hire bike (more info on hire bikes coming soon).
 Our staff will be on hand to help with any problems or questions you may have before we all meet for a gentle afternoon spin.
 Once we’ve warmed our legs up, ready for the next few days of riding, there will be time to change before we all meet in the bar for the Welcome Briefing.
-After meeting each other and discussing the following day’s ride, you can tuck in to a delicious dinner before heading back to the bar and enjoying the evening’s entertainment – or you can get an early night!
+After meeting each other and discussing the following day’s ride, you can tuck into a delicious dinner before heading back to the bar and enjoying the evening’s entertainment – or you can get an early night!